Fr-Hasekopf/movie_recommender/README.md

 # movie_recommender

 This project is based on a give dataset from an online movie streaming company which includes movie information, user IDs and user ratings.

+Source of data for this project is [Kaggle Movie Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset)

 Aim of this project is to
 1) recommend top 5 popular movies for given genres, and

 2) to recommend top 3 movies for 3 given user IDs.